-Within 48 hours of submitting you will receive a confirmation email from SXSW.
-THAT CONFIRMATION EMAIL WILL CONFIRM YOUR FILM HAS BEEN SUBMITTED PROPERLY.
-If you do not receive this letter within 48 hours, you should follow up by email to ensure your film has been submitted properly and is under consideration.
+You will receive a confirmation email from SXSW within 48 hours of your submission.
+This email will confirm that your film has been submitted correctly.
+If you do not receive this letter within 48 hours, please follow up via email to ensure your film has been submitted properly and is under consideration.

-To keep important SXSW emails from landing in your spam folder it's a good idea to add the following address to your contact list: firstname.lastname@example.org.
+To keep important SXSW emails from landing in your spam folder, add the following address to your contact list: firstname.lastname@example.org.

 All applicants will be informed of the status of their project no later than Friday, February 7, 2020.

 Films invited to the festival will only be screened on DCP or 35mm.